lautis/github-awesome-autocomplete/README.md

 When ready to try out the extension in the browser, use default Grunt task to build it.
 In `build` directory you'll find develop version of the extension in `unpacked-dev` subdirectory (with source maps), and production (uglified) version in `unpacked-prod` directory.
 The `.crx` packed version is created from `unpacked-prod` sources.
 The `xpi` archive is created from `build/firefox`.

+Safari version of the extension can be found `github-awesome-autocomplete.safariextension`.
+This is not a fully packed extension, but can be installed and packed in Safari [Extension Builder](https://developer.apple.com/library/safari/documentation/Tools/Conceptual/SafariExtensionGuide/UsingExtensionBuilder/UsingExtensionBuilder.html) if you are a registered Safari developer.

 ### Grunt tasks

 * `clean`: clean `build` directory